 How we are reducing our carbon emissions

 We are striving towards becoming a low carbon university by initiating energy efficiency investments and promoting cultural change across the institution.
 We are committed to reducing our year-on-year carbon emissions and we have made significant progress towards our goals.
-By the end of 2015, we have achieved a 26% emissions reduction.
-This is against the HEFCE target to reduce 43% of emissions of 2005 baseline by 2020, so we are over half way to meeting this goal.

 - Working to better understand trending fault/maintenance issues that have sustainability implications

 - Working to consolidate teaching and learning to ensure efficient space utilisation and optimised energy use